LinkedInLearning/tailwind-css-2841311/README.md

-# COURSENAME
+# Modern Web App Design with Tailwind CSS
-This is the repository for the LinkedIn Learning course `Modern Web App Design with Tailwind.css` .
-The full course is available from [LinkedIn Learning](https://www.linkedin.com/learning/instructors/ray-villalobos).
+This is the repository for the LinkedIn Learning course `Modern Web App Design with Tailwind CSS`.
+The full course is available from [LinkedIn Learning][https://www.linkedin.com/learning/instructors/ray-villalobos?u=104].

 _See the readme file in the main branch for updated instructions and information._